What are the most important Google Analytics metrics you can measure, and what can you use that data for?

 Now, let’s get into our list of the top metrics you can track with Google Analytics.
 You’ll also see how to find many of these reports right inside the MonsterInsights dashboard in WordPress, saving you the trouble of opening Google Analytics.

-1. Overall Traffic and Traffic Sources
+Google Analytics Metric #1: Overall Traffic and Traffic Sources

 How many people visited your site in the last week?

-How many of those people came to your site by clicking a link on Facebook, or on another site?
+How many of those people came to your site by clicking a link on Facebook or on another site?

 Those are the kinds of questions you can answer with the Google Analytics traffic sources report.
 Not only will it give you the total traffic to your site, but it’ll also break it down by how those people found your site.